ITS Service Changes

 - content mirroring and other security requirements.

-- Impact: The designated service owners or primary contact/business owners for impacted systems were contacted in late June.
+- Impact: The designated service owners or primary contact/business owners for impacted systems have been and continue to be contacted.
 Data stored on the current storage systems will need to be migrated to the new architecture, so planned downtimes for some services will be required.
-Migration schedules are in the planning stage and will be published for affected systems as soon as they become available on the Storage Refresh Project website.
-More information about the new consolidated storage offerings will be posted there as well.
+Migration schedules are published for affected systems as soon as they become available on the Storage Refresh Project website.
+Project updates are posted there as well on a monthly basis.
+As of May 2014, the project continues to move forward; of note, the VMWare migrations have been especially smooth.